domdfcoding/cawdrey/doc-source/classes/frozenordereddict.rst

 since it does not implement the :class:`~collections.abc.MutableMapping` interface.

 :class:`~cawdrey.frozenordereddict.FrozenOrderedDict` implements the
-:class:`~collections.abc.Mapping` interface, so can be used just like a normal dictionary in most cases.
+:class:`~collections.abc.Mapping` interface, so can be used like a normal dictionary in most cases.

 In order to modify the contents of a :class:`~cawdrey.frozenordereddict.FrozenOrderedDict`, a new instance must be created.
 The easiest way to do that is by